 | Mission and History:

-Founded in 1994, apexart's original mission was to facilitate independent curators – a new employment at that time – by giving them a space in which to experiment.
-To avoid functioning as a promotional gallery space, all organized shows had to be idea-based and include the work of at least three artists.
+Founded in 1994, apexart's original mission was to facilitate independent curators—a fairly new employment at that time—by giving them a space in which to experiment.
+To avoid functioning as a promotional gallery space, all organized shows must be idea-based and include the work of at least three artists.
 Over the years, as independent curators flourished and became staples of the art world, apexart shifted its focus to providing curatorial opportunities to individuals from any background, encouraging creative ideas from fields outside of the visual arts.
-To that end, in 1998 apexart developed the Unsolicited Proposal Program (UPP), an open call that accepts proposals for group exhibitions from anyone in the world of any background.
-Still in place today, the UPP receives hundreds of proposals each year, which are read by a jury of 200 international arts professionals who vote online and determine the three winning proposals, which then become part of the apexart exhibitions season.
+In 1998 apexart developed the Unsolicited Proposal Program (UPP), an annual open call that accepts proposals for group exhibitions from anyone in the world of any background.
+Still in place today, the UPP receives hundreds of proposals each year, which are read by a jury of up to 200 international arts professionals who vote online and determine the three winning proposals, which then become part of the next apexart exhibition season.

-As the art world found new inspiration in business practices, apexart began to play with the idea of museum franchises by starting The Franchise Program (FP).
-The FP is an open call with the same guidelines as the UPP, but the resulting exhibitions are mounted in locations around the world outside of New York City, where the curator has proposed the show take place.
-This results in projects that are deeply integrated with the local cultures, traditions, economies, and people of the areas where the shows are presented, and winning exhibitions have taken place in Bangkok, Thailand; Stockholm, Sweden; Amman, Jordan; Mexico City, Mexico; Lima, Peru; Johannesburg, South Africa; Kampala, Uganda; Memphis, Tennessee; Marfa, Texas; Phnom Penh, Cambodia; and Ramallah, Palestine.
+As the art world found new inspiration in business practices, apexart began to play with the idea of museum franchises by starting The Franchise Program (FP) in 2008.
+The FP is an open call with the same guidelines as the UPP, but the resulting exhibitions are mounted in locations around the world outside of New York City, where the organizer has proposed the show take place.
+This results in projects that are deeply integrated with the local cultures, traditions, economies, and people of the areas where the shows are presented.
+Winning exhibitions have taken place in Bangkok, Thailand; Stockholm, Sweden; Amman, Jordan; Mexico City, Mexico; Lima, Peru; Johannesburg, South Africa; Kampala, Uganda; Memphis, Tennessee; Marfa, Texas; Phnom Penh, Cambodia; Ramallah, Palestine; and Detroit, Michigan.
 Once again, the three winning exhibitions are selected by our audience in accordance with our goal to facilitate exhibitions on subjects of interest to our viewers.